Ahmaud Arbery autopsy photos shown to jurors at murder trial

 BRUNSWICK, Ga.
-(AP) — Ahmaud Arbery’s autopsy photos were shown to jurors on Tuesday at the murder trial of three white men who chased the Black man down as he ran through their neighborhood last year.
+(AP) — Ahmaud Arbery’s autopsy photos were shown to jurors on Tuesday at the murder trial of three white men who chased the Black man down before he was fatally shot their neighborhood last year.

 Prosecutors called as a witness Dr. Edmund Donoghue, who examined Arbery’s body on Feb.
 24, 2020 — the day after he was slain — at the Georgia Bureau of Investigation’s crime lab in coastal Georgia.